Generic selectors

 Beta-thalassaemia, Autosomal recessive, Likely pathogenic

-NGS: Next-generation sequencing, TSH: Thyroid-stimulating hormone, fT3: Free triiodothyronine, fT4: Free thyroxine, CPK: Creatine phosphokinase, Hb: Haemoglobin, TLC: Total leucocyte count, TSH: Thyroid-stimulating hormone, LDH:Lactate dehydrogenase, CYP4F22:Cytochrome P450, family 4, subfamily F, polypeptide 22, HBB:Hemoglobin subunit beta
+NGS: Next-generation sequencing, TSH: Thyroid-stimulating hormone, fT3: Free triiodothyronine, fT4: Free thyroxine, CPK: Creatine phosphokinase, Hb: Haemoglobin, TLC: Total leucocyte count, TSH: Thyroid-stimulating hormone, LDH:Lactate dehydrogenase, CYP4F22:Cytochrome P450, family 4, subfamily F, polypeptide 22, HBB:Haemoglobin subunit beta

 RESULTS